Archival Resource Key: History

 In contrast to these other systems, the ARK scheme proposed that “persistence is purely a matter of service,… neither inherent in an object nor conferred on it by a particular naming syntax.”
 The most an identifier could do to solve the problem of persistence, then, was to indicate an organization’s commitment.
 Accordingly, in the ARK standard, identifiers would refer not only to a web resource, but also to “a promise of stewardship” and metadata about the resource.
 If a web server was queried with an ARK, it should return the resource itself or some surrogate for it, such as “a table of contents instead of a large complex document.”
-If a question mark was appended to the ARK, though, it should return a description—metadata—instead, which “must at minimum answer the who, what, when, and why questions concern an expression of the object.”
+In inflected form, though, an ARK should return a description—metadata—instead, which “must at minimum answer the who, what, when, and why questions concern an expression of the object.”
 (The scheme also included a guide to Electronic Resource Citations, a simple format for structuring this metadata.)
-If two question marks were appended, the server should return the provider’s policies regarding “object persistence, object naming, object fragment addressing, and operational service support.”
+The metadata should also describe the provider’s policies regarding “object persistence, object naming, object fragment addressing, and operational service support.”

-California Digital Library began using ARKs in 2002, and released the Noid (Nice Opaque IDentifiers) software for managing ARKs and other identifiers in 2004.
-Other early adopters of ARKs included Portico, the Internet Archive, and the Bibliothèque nationale de France, the first of several francophone institutions to adopt the scheme.
+The California Digital Library began using ARKs in 2002, and released the Noid (Nice Opaque IDentifiers) software for managing ARKs and other identifiers in 2004.
+Other early adopters of ARKs included Portico, the Internet Archive, and the Bibliothèque nationale de France, the first of many francophone institutions to adopt the scheme.

 In 2018, the California Digital Library and DuraSpace announced a collaboration, initially named ARKs-in-the-Open and then the ARK Alliance, to build an international community around ARKs and their use in open scholarship.
-By 2021, over 800 institutions registered to use ARKs.
+By 2025, over 1600 institutions had registered to use ARKs.